-Meghan Markle takes mom along to cooking event
+Meghan Markle takes mom to UK cookbook fundraiser

 - A surgeon, who was a 'Bachelor of the Year' and reality TV-show date, is accused of drugging, raping women

-The dishes include coconut chicken curry, aubergine masala, caramelized plum upside-down cake, and spiced mint tea.
+The cookbook features recipes from women in the community who prepare food to help and heal.
+The dishes include coconut chicken curry, aubergine masala, caramelized plum upside-down cake and spiced mint tea.

+The 2017 Grenfell Tower fire killed 72 people and prompted nationwide calls for tightening building codes and increasing firefighting capabilities for large apartment blocks.